norama/ai-orchestrator-demo/README.md

 - Intent-based commands instead of generic CRUD
 - Persistence designed for suspend / resume / inspect
 - Frontend as a **workflow driver**, not just an API client
+- Safe integration of probabilistic AI into deterministic control flow

 ---